 - Character will be rustic with native grasses and other native plants. - Seasonal variety will be emphasized in this area.
-While color and texture will vary with the seasons, quality of the overall appearance will be consistent. - Scale of campus development will step down in scale near Working Landscapes.
-Adjacent buildings and grounds will include elements that support the functions of these areas. - Built structures within the Working Landscapes will be limited, but might include support facilities (pump houses, research stations, etc.) and simple bridges or boardwalks for circulation and observation.
+While color and texture will vary with the seasons, quality of the overall appearance will be consistent. - Scale of campus development will step down near Working Landscapes.
+Adjacent buildings and grounds will include elements that support the functions of these areas. - Built structures within Working Landscapes will be limited, but might include support facilities (pump houses, research stations, etc.) and simple bridges or boardwalks for circulation and observation.

-Franklin Street at McCorkle Place
+Franklin Street at McCorkle Place, University of North Carolina at Chapel Hill

-Morehead-Patterson Bell Tower
+Morehead-Patterson Bell Tower, University of North Carolina at Chapel Hill